justicephysics/humanos2.0/retired-contributors.md

 - You have the time and the depth that active researchers often lack.

 ### 🌐 Translate and Localize
-- The Virtual Nalanda must speak every language.
+- The Justice Physics Nalanda must speak every language.
 Help us translate the blueprint into Hindi, Mandarin, Spanish, Arabic, French — any language you know.
 - A single translated page can unlock an entire region of curious minds.

 ### 🤝 Connect Us to Your Network